nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   `description`, `date` `amount` and `category`.
-We do not want PennyWise to be managing entries which are a repeat, of one another, as it would be easier to simply use the [edit](#editing-entries--edit-index_of_entry-tentry_type-dedited_description-aedited_amount-daedited_date-cedited_category) command to alter the original entry's specifications. e.g. Executing the following 2 commands one after another, PennyWise will recognise (2) as a duplicate entry.
+We do not want PennyWise to be managing entries which are a repeat, of one another, as it would be easier to simply use the [edit](#editing-entries--edit-index_of_entry-tentry_type-dedited_description-aedited_amount-daedited_date-cedited_category) command to alter the original entry's specifications.
+  For example, when executing the following 2 commands one after another, PennyWise will recognise (2), which is the second `Teh Beng` added as a duplicate entry.
   <pre>
     <code>
         1. add t/e d/Teh Beng a/1.50 da/22-10-2022 c/Food